BirdeeHub/tomlua/README.md

 However the cjson in the benchmark does not need to deal with comments or empty lines as it is parsing the result of cjson.encode in the benchmark, which is a single line.
 So I feel this is pretty good for something that doesn't use simd or parallelism or other such fancy tricks.

+Unfortunately, I am also slightly cheating, I have yet to add strict mode for decode which checks for table uniqueness following the toml spec precisely.
+This will be something you can toggle on or off.